Shanikah-Boyce/Deploying-a-Web-Application-Using-Docker/README.md

 I then built the image with: `docker build -t my-web-app .` The `.` tells Docker to look for the Dockerfile in the current directory.
 Once built, I ran: `docker run -d -p 80:80 my-web-app`.
 An existing container was already using port 80, so I stopped it using Docker Desktop.
 After that, my custom page loaded successfully in the browser:

-## Running the Custom Image
-To run the image, I used:
-docker run -d -p 80:80 my-web-app
-Initially, I encountered a port conflict because another container was using port 80.
-Using Docker Desktop, I identified and stopped the conflicting container, then successfully started mine.
-The custom page displayed "Welcome to My First Custom Docker Image!" at http://localhost.
 ![image](https://github.com/user-attachments/assets/8dab65f6-6b40-4df0-8a3c-f457820883e3)

-## Cloud Deployment with AWS Elastic Beanstalk
+## Taking It to the Cloud: AWS Elastic Beanstalk
-To deploy my containerized app to the cloud, I used AWS Elastic Beanstalk, a Platform-as-a-Service (PaaS) that simplifies cloud application management.
-Here's what made it ideal:
+With the custom container working locally, I deployed it using AWS Elastic Beanstalk, a platform-as-a-service that automates infrastructure provisioning and deployment for containerized applications.

+What made Elastic Beanstalk ideal:
-- Native Docker support
+- Built-in support for Docker containers
-- Automatic environment provisioning
+- Automated provisioning and scaling
-- Scalable infrastructure without manual configuration

-After using a Dockerfile to locally build my image, I uploaded it to AWS Elastic Beanstalk.
-Within minutes, my application was live in a production-ready environment, fully managed and optimized for scaling.
+- Fast setup for production environments

+Deployment was straightforward.
+After uploading the Docker image, the platform handled the rest.
+Within minutes, the app was live and accessible on the internet.
 ![image](https://github.com/user-attachments/assets/a32a5771-63ee-4842-a3cf-ca1e05561f32)

-## Unexpected Challenge: Virtualization Issues
+## Troubleshooting: Virtualization Woes
-A significant hurdle I faced was related to nested virtualization.
-My system could not support KVM when running Docker inside a virtual machine, leading to persistent errors.
-To resolve this:
+One challenge I faced was nested virtualization.
+Running Docker inside a virtual machine caused KVM errors and made containers fail to start.

+My Fix:
-1. I installed Ubuntu directly on my machine.
+- I switched to running Ubuntu natively on my system.
-2. I set up Docker Desktop via Windows Subsystem for Linux (WSL).
+- Alternatively, I configured Docker Desktop with WSL (Windows Subsystem for Linux).
-This workaround allowed Docker to function correctly and enabled me to proceed with development and deployment without further issues.

-## Time Investment
-I completed the core tasks of this project (containerization, local testing, and cloud deployment) in about one hour.
-Most of the time was spent troubleshooting the virtualization problem, but the overall workflow was efficient thanks to Docker’s and AWS’s user-friendly tooling.
+Both approaches resolved the issue and allowed Docker to function normally.

 ## Key Takeaways
-- Docker provides a seamless way to package and deploy applications across environments.
+- Docker is incredibly effective for creating portable, consistent application environments.
-- Creating custom Docker images is straightforward with a basic understanding of Dockerfiles.
+- Writing a basic Dockerfile and building custom images is surprisingly easy.
-- AWS Elastic Beanstalk offers an easy on-ramp to cloud deployment for Dockerized apps.
+- AWS Elastic Beanstalk streamlines container deployment without needing to manage infrastructure.
-- Infrastructure quirks (like nested virtualization) can present real challenges—but modern solutions like WSL can mitigate them.#
+- System limitations like virtualization support can slow progress but are often solvable with the right setup.

+## Conclusion
+This project demonstrated how modern tooling like Docker and AWS Elastic Beanstalk can simplify web application deployment.
+By containerizing the app, I was able to ensure consistency across environments.
+Deploying to the cloud was quick, reliable, and scalable—everything needed for modern app delivery, with minimal manual configuration.